Marian Sawer: Early life

 Sawer was born in Auckland, New Zealand, the daughter of Ralph and Marjorie Goodwin.
 She moved to Australia to attend Ascham School in Sydney, and subsequently attended the Australian National University (ANU) in Canberra.
 She graduated B.A.(Hons) in 1968, M.A. in 1970 and Ph.D. in 1975.
 Her doctoral thesis was titled "The question of the Asiatic mode of production: towards a new Marxist historiography".

 Career

 Early years

 After completing her doctorate Sawer held a series of post-doctoral fellowships.
 She experienced difficulties with workplace gender discrimination and in 1979, after completing a survey on the status of women in Australian political science departments, she and Carole Pateman co-founded the women's caucus of the Australasian Political Studies Association (APSA).
 She was elected president of APSA in 1985.

 Public service

-In 1983, Sawer was employed as an equal opportunity consultant at ANU, authoring a report into women and employment at the university.
+In 1983-1984, Sawer was employed as an equal employment opportunity consultant at ANU, developing the university's equal opportunities program and authoring a report into women and employment at the university.
+She founded the Association of Women Employees at the ANU in 1983.
 In 1985 she joined the public service as director of equal employment opportunity at the Department of Foreign Affairs.
 She later joined the Office of the Status of Women within the Department of the Prime Minister and Cabinet.